Fresh Maine Shrimp Available at Port Clyde Fresh Catch

-The F/V Capt’n Lee and F/V Ella Christine of Port Clyde are fishing today for the next round of fresh, Maine shrimp as a part of the Northern Shrimp Cooperative Winter Sampling research program.
-Whole and picked shrimp will be available at Port Clyde Fresh Catch on Sunday morning (2/19).
+The F/V Leslie and Jessica and F/V Ella Christine of Port Clyde are fishing today for the next round of fresh, Maine shrimp as a part of the Northern Shrimp Cooperative Winter Sampling research program.
+Whole and picked shrimp will be available at Port Clyde Fresh Catch on Saturday morning (2/25).
 Whole shrimp will be available after 7am and picked shrimp will be available after 10am.
-Due to limited catch and high interest, we can only take orders for 15 lbs or more whole ($8.00/lb) or 5 lbs or more picked ($22/lb).
-Please call or text (207) 691-2316.
-Smaller orders are welcome and are first come, first served on Sunday.
+Please call or text (207) 701-7032.
 Feel free to call to inquire about availability before you head down to Port Clyde!

 Don’t know what to do with your shrimp?
 Try this recipe by Mel, wife of Captain Randy Cushman of the F/V Ella Christine!